commitdev/zero/doc-site/docs/concepts/core-concepts.md

 ---

 ## Project
-A project defines a set of **modules** along with the module's parameters input by the user, and these information are stored in `zero-project.yml`.
-Which you can generated using `zero init`.
+A project defines a set of **modules** to use, along with a full set of config parameters for each module which were entered by the user during the `zero init` step.
+These config options are stored in `zero-project.yml`.

-The Project manifest(`zero-project.yml`) is the source of truth for the commands (`create` and `apply`).
-It determines where to fetch the modules, the execution order of modules, whether it will push your project to version control, and other project information.
-You can provision both staging and production environment using the same manifest to ensure the environments are reproducible and controlled.
+The project manifest (`zero-project.yml`) is the source of truth for the commands `create` and `apply`.
+It determines from where to fetch the modules, the execution order of modules, whether it will push your project to version control, module configuration, and other project information.
+Both staging and production environments are provisioned using the same manifest to ensure the environments are reproducible and controlled.

 ## Module
-A module is useful bundle of code and/or resources that can be templated out with the Project Manifest, then executes a provision flow, this could be templating out terraform infrastructure as code then provisioning the resources, or creating a backend application and deploying it.
+A module is a useful bundle of code and/or resources that can be templated out during the `create` step, then executes a provisioning flow.
+This could be templating out terraform infrastructure as code then provisioning the resources, or creating a backend application, making API calls to set up a build pipeline, and then deploying it.

-A module is defined by it's **Module manifest**(`zero-module.yml`) in it's root folder, it contains all the parameters it requires, and declares it's requirements and execution.
+A module is defined by the **module manifest** (`zero-module.yml`) in its root folder.
+It contains all the parameters required to render the templated files (during `zero create`) and execute any provisioning steps, and declares it's requirements and the commands to execute during provisioning (`zero apply`).

-Modules can declare it's dependencies, for example a backend that will be deployed can declare its dependency on the infrastructure repository, so that it will execute the infrastructure module's flow before the backend itself.
+Modules can declare their dependencies, for example a backend that will be deployed can declare its dependency on the infrastructure repository so that the infrastructure will already exist by the time we want to deploy to it.